I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 | Claude Opus 4.8 | $5.00 | $25.00 | 35〜62x |

-I thought it would be interesting to build a RAG as an AI agent if it can handle Japanese reasonably well and supports tool calls, so I built a RAG using Amazon Bedrock AgentCore + S3 Vectors.
+I thought it would be interesting to build a RAG as an AI agent if it handles Japanese reasonably well and supports tool calls, so I built a RAG using Amazon Bedrock AgentCore + S3 Vectors.

 Since the LLM is cheap, I wanted to keep the vector store costs low too.
-S3 Vectors charges for storage, Query API calls, and the volume of vectors processed during queries, but for a small number of documents it can be quite affordable.
-I created a template with Gemma 4 31B + S3 Vectors to dispel the notion that RAG seems expensive and hard to try.
-Here's the repository:
+S3 Vectors incurs charges for storage, Query API calls, and the amount of vectors processed during queries, but for a small number of documents, it's quite affordable.
+I created a template using Gemma 4 31B + S3 Vectors to dispel the impression that RAG seems expensive and hard to try.
+Here's the repository.

-I built it with the help of AI and it turned out nicely.
+I built this collaboratively with AI and it turned out nicely.

-I hope this encourages you to try RAG for yourself.
-Trying it out first is what matters most.
+I'd be happy if this makes you want to try RAG!
+After all, trying it out first is what matters most.

-This article introduces the key aspects of the architecture and implementation.
-Please refer to the repository for the full code and detailed implementation.
+This article introduces the architecture and key implementation points.
+For the full code and detailed implementation, please refer to the repository.

 Prerequisites